How to Photograph Waterfalls - Tutorial

 - Working out ideal weather conditions for waterfall photography

 Most photography tips place too much emphasis on equipment and the need to have an expensive camera or lens.
-You can spend as much money as you want for waterfall photography but purchases I find essential are a tripod, circular polariser and a camera (No way really?)
+You can spend as much money as you want for waterfall photography but purchases I find essential are a tripod, circular polariser and a camera (No way really?).
+I’ve provided some equipment suggestions for each part but please don’t take this as the only equipment you can use.
+Be creative and use whatever you have available to you financially.
+I’ve seen people take some amazing photos just with an iPhone.
+But feel free to email me if you need any advice on what equipment I’d recommend as I’m always happy to lend a hand.

 An obvious one but you will need a camera that is cable of capturing shutter speeds longer than one second and preferably upwards of 15-30 seconds.
 All digital SLR cameras come with this functionality and most point and shoots also now provides some longer shutter speed functionality.